awsdocs/aws-codebuild-user-guide/doc_source/sample-build-notifications.md

 1. Choose **Create rule**\.

-1. Create build projects, run the builds, and view build information by following the steps in [Run AWS CodeBuild directly](how-to-run.md)\.
+1. Create build projects, run the builds, and view build information by following the steps in [Run CodeBuild directly](how-to-run.md)\.

 1. Confirm that CodeBuild is now successfully sending build notifications\.
 For example, check to see if the build notification emails are now in your inbox\.